coelhotv/ai-agent-squad/DOCS/roadmap.md

 ### Phase 4.5 – Collaborative Approvals (✅)

-Before moving to Phase 5 we will let humans edit every artifact before approving it so they can improve the research/PRD/stories/UX work instead of only gating it.
-Planned work:
+Now we can let humans edit every artifact before approving it so they can improve the research/PRD/stories/UX work instead of only gating it.
-1. Add edit controls next to each artifact that are active only while the corresponding `pending_*` status is waiting.
+- Add edit controls next to each artifact that are active only while the corresponding `pending_*` status is waiting.
-2. Persist edits to `tasks.db` and pass the new text back into the graph state (or reload it from the DB) so downstream agents consume the human updates.
+- Persist edits to `tasks.db` and pass the new text back into the graph state (or reload it from the DB) so downstream agents consume the human updates.
-3. Allow the preview buttons to render the edited flow/wireframe content, and lock the fields once the task advances past approval/rejection.
+- Allow the preview buttons to render the edited flow/wireframe content, and lock the fields once the task advances past approval/rejection.
-4. Once this collaboration layer is stable, proceed to Phase 5 (Engineering + QA).
+- Included a re-submit flow for artifacts that are rejected.
+Now HITL could redo the last agent flow to create a new version of its artifact.

+### Phase 5 – Build Sprint (✅)

+- Engineering runs as a bundle: spec (schemas + endpoints), code generation, and QA review in one HITL step.
+- Approvers see the spec, code, and QA output together at `pending_engineering_bundle_approval`; edits/resubmits rerun the bundle.
+- New artifacts (`engineering_spec`, `engineering_code`, `engineering_qa`) are rendered in the UI and exported via `/tasks/export`.

 ## In Progress

 - None

 ## Future Phases

-### Phase 5 – Build Sprint (✅)

-Objective: Add Engineering and QA agents.

-Completed work:
-- Engineering agent generates a single-file FastAPI prototype (filename + code) using the coding model.
-- QA agent reviews the generated code against the PRD/stories and produces an approval-gated findings report.
-- New statuses (`pending_engineering_approval`, `pending_qa_approval`, `ready_for_gtm`) and artifacts are rendered in the UI and exported via `/tasks/export`.

 ### Phase 6 – Ship (🟢)